webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-This object is passed straight to Node.js HTTPS module, so see the [HTTPS documentation](https://nodejs.org/api/https.html) for more information.
+This object is passed straight to [the Node.js `https` module](https://nodejs.org/api/https.html).

-Usage via the CLI
+Usage via the CLI:

 ```bash
 webpack-dev-server --https
 ```

-To pass your own certificate via the CLI use the following options
+To pass your own certificate via the CLI, use the following options:

 ```bash
 webpack-dev-server --https --key /path/to/server.key --cert /path/to/server.crt --cacert /path/to/ca.pem